 What is Camp Skyhook?

 Camp Skyhook is our flagship program.
 It's an immersive experience that makes learning exciting by bringing it outdoors.
-4th and 5th graders receive a hands-on/minds-on experience that inspires them towards a future in STEM (science, technology, engineering, math).
+4th and 5th graders receive a hands-on/minds-on experience that inspires them towards a future in STEAM (science, technology, engineering, arts, math).
 The program is sponsored by the Skyhook Foundation in collaboration with the Los Angeles Unified School District.
 The curriculum was developed by UCLA and NASA-Armstrong Flight Research Center.
 Children embark on a 5-day, 4-night program in the Angeles National Forest where nature becomes the classroom, providing a multidimensional and multisensory learning experience that is transformational.

 0Students So Far (9/13 - 3/20)

 All 4th and 5th graders enrolled in LAUSD are eligible.
 Currently, schools must wait 6 years to receive an invitation to Camp Skyhook.